John Faben — Curriculum Vitae

 2007–2012: Queen Mary University of London, PhD Mathematics

 I wrote my thesis on The Complexity of Modular Counting in Constraint Satisfaction Problems.
-I presented work at a variety of international conferences, and the work contained in my thesis is available on the Arxiv.
+I presented work at a variety of international conferences, and the work contained in my thesis was later published in Theory of Computing.

 2006–2007: MSc Operational Research, University of Edinburgh (Distinction)